alabhyajindal/hn-mute/README.md

 1. Open extension preferences
 2. Add the words you want to mute

-Submissions containing a muted word will be now hidden automatically.
+Submissions containing muted words will now be hidden automatically.